 Team Lead and Owner

-Kathy Holzer is an ISA Certified Arborist (PN-0956A) and TRAQ qualified tree risk assessor with 20 years of experience climbing and pruning trees in the Seattle area.
-She was also five-time PNW chapter climbing champion and the 2004 world champion climber at ISA ITCC in Pittsburgh, PA.
-She has a BA in philosophy from Bowdoin College in Brunswick, ME.
-After working for a reputable local tree company for five years, in 2000 Kathy decided to go Out on a Limb and start her own business.
-She is an avid reader, a long-time student of Aikido and shares a 1928 “fixer” she bought for the big trees on the lot with her lovely partner Levecke.
+Kathy Holzer is an ISA Certified Arborist (PN-0956A) and a TRAQ Qualified Tree Risk Assessor with 26 yrs of experience climbing, pruning, and assessing trees in the Seattle area.
+Though she rarely gets to work in the field any more, Kathy was also five-time PNW chapter climbing champion and the 2004 world champion climber at ISA ITCC in Pittsburgh, PA.
+She has a BA in philosophy from Bowdoin College in Brunswick, ME and is currently studying for the ISA’s highest level of certification – BCMA, or Board Certified Master Arborist.

 Levecke Mas is proud to join Out on a Limb Tree Co, and support such an awesome crew, and she is not just saying that because she happens to be married to Kathy.
-She brings over fifteen years experience in front office management to the daily operations of the company, is a wizard with spreadsheets and loves keeping track of details and talking to people.
+She brings over fifteen years experience in front office management to the daily operations of the company, enjoys working with spreadsheets, loves keeping track of details and talking to people.

 Harley is half Australian cattle dog (“blue heeler”) and half German shorthair pointer, and joined the team at the ripe old age of 8 wks in February 2017.
 She is very excited to pull her own weight as a member of the team, but we suspect it won’t happen at least until she gets her adult teeth.